-- 4.230 In our 2023 IM Review, we considered whether sustainability expenditure related to biodiversity could be recovered within our Capex IM framework.
-We noted in our 2023 IM Review final decision that: - 3.180 Transpower can recover costs to remedy biodiversity loss as long as the biodiversity loss results from a project or programme, and there is an obligation to remedy biodiversity losses arises from relevant environmental laws or regulations such as obligations under the Resource Management Act 1991 or local planning regulations. - 3.181 Outside of the above circumstances, improving existing biodiversity is not a Part 4 regulated service and cannot be approved by us for recovery from consumers of electricity transmission services.
-It follows that we are not satisfied that a change in response to this submission would better promote the Part 4 purpose and our other framework objectives. - 4.231 Our view was that sustainability opex can be allowed where this is directly related to electricity transmission services. - 4.232 In its proposal, Transpower described its sustainability work programme and the initiatives it is proposing.
-We consider these initiatives can be linked to specific capex and opex projects and programmes related to electricity transmission services.
-Specific examples include: - 4.232.1 consideration of lower-carbon timber options for a substation control room considers this will result in overall project cost savings; - 4.232.2 investment in SF6-free switchgear to reduce ETS costs; - 4.232.3 installation of light-weight solar panels for warehouses considers longterm cost savings to project including opex savings; - 4.232.4 planting indigenous vegetation around assets considers long-term maintenance cost reductions; and - 4.232.5 improving waste management practices considers options that allows Transpower to increasingly generate income from waste and end-ofasset-life equipment, which may offset some of the project costs.
+- 4.211 In our 2023 IM Review, we considered whether sustainability expenditure related to biodiversity could be recovered within our Capex IM framework.
+We noted in our 2023 IM Review final decision that:87 - 3.180 Transpower can recover costs to remedy biodiversity loss as long as the biodiversity loss results from a project or programme, and there is an obligation to remedy biodiversity losses arises from relevant environmental laws or regulations such as obligations under the Resource Management Act 1991 or local planning regulations. - 3.181 Outside of the above circumstances, improving existing biodiversity is not a Part 4 regulated service and cannot be approved by us for recovery from consumers of electricity transmission services.
+It follows that we are not satisfied that a change in response to this submission would better promote the Part 4 purpose and our other framework objectives.